KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/S1 DMD/README.md

 The workflow you'll apply in this tutorial has been published in [Vandekerckhove et al.(2025)](https://jneuroengrehab.biomedcentral.com/articles/10.1186/s12984-025-01631-x)

+### Step 0.
+Run a reference simulation with the 2D model
+If you have not already done so, you need to run a reference simulation of healthy walking with the 2D model.
+Please follow the steps explained [here](https://github.com/KULeuvenNeuromechanics/PredSim-workshop-smalll-2025?tab=readme-ov-file#running-a-reference-2d-simulation-with-predsim).

 ## Personalize muscle parameters based on instrumented assessment and clinical exam

 In this section the user will use instrumented strength scores (step 1), and passive Range of Motion (ROM) scores and clinical stiffness scale scores (step 2) to personalize active muscle force and passive muscle stiffness, respectively.
 To save time, the user will only need to personalize the ankle muscles.
 We provide the hip and knee muscle personalizations.